kjugi/meeting-app-unit-tests-playground/README.md

     - meeting list contains elements from store
     - render empty list message when don\'t have items
 4. Add Meeting view
-    - default form is rendered
+    - default form is rendered (143ms)
-    - has loading class when form is blocked
+    - has loading class when form is blocked (15ms)
-    - predefined addreses are available
+    - predefined addreses are available (19ms)
-    - predefined select emit @input when change value
+    - predefined select change value to selected option (19ms)
-    - predefined checkbox emit @input, toggle fields and clear values
+    - predefined checkbox toggle fields and clear values (29ms)
-    - can set custom meeting start in form
+    - can set custom meeting start in form (11ms)
-    - min attribute in input date has today date
+    - min attribute in input date has today date (13ms)
-    - all day checkbox toggle input on field and clear selectedHour
+    - all day checkbox toggle input on field and clear selectedHour (22ms)
-    - can select custom hour value in form
-    - error is showed when form is invalid
+    - error is showed when form is invalid (61ms)
-    - button can be disable or enabled
+    - button can be disable or enabled (115ms)
-    - button emit event with @addEvent
+    - can add meeting to store (21ms)
     - message is showed after button click and hide on @hideMessage event
-    - can add meeting to store
 5. Snapshot testing
 6. Testing vuex store actions and mutations